mreza0100/mamzi.net.github.io/index.md

+---
+layout: page
+title: Mamzi's Blog! - The Ultimate Question of Life, the Universe, and Everything
+---

 # **Mamzi's Blog!** - The Ultimate Question of Life, the Universe, and Everything

 Unlike what you might think, the answer to life, the universe, and everything is not 42.
 It's actually 43 :D